pedro-lucinda/yt_link_saver/README.md

 - **Cypress**: End-to-end testing framework for UI tests.
 - **Jest**: Testing framework for unit and integration tests.
 - **Zustand**: State management library.
+- **Backend for Frontend (BFF)**: The frontend utilizes a BFF pattern, where it communicates with an intermediary backend service specifically designed to meet the frontend's needs.
+This reduces the complexity of frontend-backend interactions.
+- **Service Adapter**: A service adapter layer is used to abstract API requests, ensuring that the frontend interacts with a clean and structured interface, simplifying code maintenance and testing.

 ## Backend (FastAPI)